liangtam/PlatePal/README.md

 <img src ="images/sketch_canva.png" width="400px">
 <img src ="images/sketch_login.png" width="300px">

+## Our project and Course content

+### Unit1 CSS and HTML
+PlatePal uses HTML for the foundational structure and some common components of the frontend development.
+CSS is used to style the visual elements to ensure an attractive and user-friendly interface.
+We utilized CSS techniques to add animation that provide a more visually interactive experience.
+We also use CSS Modules for many of our components and pages to avoid styling naming conflicts.

+### Unit2 React and Redux
+We used React for building the dynamic user interface and creating component based architecture which is reusable and efficient for the frontend.
+React also performs well due to a virtual DOM being rendered instead of a real DOM.
+We also integrated Redux for managing the state of the data that we get from the database which helped us to reduce repetitive API calls through the application.
+This combination provides a more flexible and scalable solution compared to other technologies like Angular with NgRx, offering a more modular approach that caters to a wider range of development.

+### Unit3 NodeJS and Express
+Our backend infrastructure is built with NodeJS along with Express, a backend framework, to easily manage routes and servers.
+Our backend structure is comprised of routes, models (our database schemas), controllers, middleware (what runs between getting a request and sending a response), and the Node server itself.
+Aside from Express, we utilize middleware such as Multer to handle image/file upload.

+### Unit4 MongoDB
+MongoDB is employed as our database solution because of its flexibility and scalability than other relational databases such as MySQL.
+As a NoSQL database, it provides us rapid iteration time when handling the semi-structured data which fits our needs for this project.
+We use Mongoose, an object document mapping library, to make it easier to connect to and communicate with our database.
+Mongoose achieves this by wrapping the standard MongoDB API.

+### Unit5 Release Engineering
+- We used GitHub actions to automatically deploy any commit or merge to our main branch to our render deployment.
+We also created a Discord webhook so that our group chat gets notified whenever a build has been successfully deployed.

 ## Above and beyond

 - We created an ad hoc gmail account platepalservice@gmail.com that sends password reset emails.
 If you forget your password, you can click "forgot password" and it'll send you a temporary password that can be used once and expires in one hour.
-We chose not to demo this because throaway email services tend to be finicky and none of us wants to screenshare our personal inboxes.
+We chose not to demo this because throwaway email services tend to be finicky and none of us wants to screenshare our personal inboxes.
+Ran into issues where gmail's authentication for nodemaile is different for regular user login.
-- We used socket.io to have live updating Explore page.
+- We used socket.io to have a live, real-time updating Explore page.
 If you like, share, or unshare/delete a recipe, all users looking at the Explore page will instantly see the update.
--

-## What we did
+Inspired by Pinterest, the goal for the Explore page was for users to find a community of foodies on our platform, and use Platepal for the social aspect of sharing and collaboration.
+This was annoying to get right.
+First of all, for a synchronized and smooth user experience, I opted to use a strategy called optimistic updating, where the frontend will update with the expected data before the backend confirms whether or not it's correct.
+Normal API calls get like the full recipe or the full recipe as a response, but I can't do that with socket.io because that would cause performance issues, meaning it has to send a "this item's like count increased/decreased" or "this item was added/deleted", and I had to implement proper frontend logic to implement.
+This took a lot of tweaking to ensure that the data across all clients is correct, especially since the like count is based off previous like count instead of pulling a hard number from the database.
+I also had to ensure the animations were smooth and keyframed correctly relevant to when it was updated.
+Finally, when deploying to render, the socket.io stopped working and I had to readjust the parameters to ensure it would pass render's firewall.

+## Next Steps
+Dive deeper into the explore page by adding commenting and bookmarking features.
+Let users add a description to their recipes
+Add moderation to ensure recipes being shared are safe and do not contain dangerous ingredients such as inappropriate substances.
+Add search functionality to user profile recipes.
+Add user profile picture feature.
+If we have money, a better image API :))))))))))))))))))))
+Sorting the items in the Explore page in a meaningful way.

+## Team Members Contributions
-- Brian: Wrote sign in/login page and all the backend for it.
+- Brian: Wrote the sign in/login page and all the backend for it.
 Account creation, login verification, password reset, etc. Also did the live Explore page for live upvote and new recipe creation using socket.io.
-Finally, made the CI/CD Discor notification bot.
+Finally, made the CI/CD Discord notification bot.
+- Tammie: AI generation feature from end-to-end, including allergies/disliked recipes features, and food preferences feature (vegan, spicy, etc.).
+Implemented redux, many of the recipe API endpoints, saving AI generated recipes to a user.
+UI revamps, some UI art, and many integration bugs.
+- Abby: Wrote many frontend components for the generating recipe search bar, recipe details and recipe snippet with styling and animation.
+Implemented End to End social explore feature that allows users to share their recipe or keep it private.
+Implementing editing recipes and allow users to enter their default seasonings functionalities.
+- Elena: Created the main landing page and integrated the sign-in/login component with the landing page.
+Implemented UI changes and routing behavior logic to nav bar.
+Dummy user and other integration bug fixes.
+Overall, I took a more product manager approach focusing on product validation and user experience.

+User Case1:
+-Tammie only has chicken and rice at home (she’s broke) she dont like cheese -tammie log in the

 <!-- ## Images -->